Worried About Catching The New Coronavirus? In The U.S., Flu Is A Bigger Threat

 His top tip is remarkably simple, effective — and familiar.
 Ready for this?
 Wash your hands.
 You need to lather up and wash for at least 20 seconds to make this work, according to the CDC's tips for proper hand-washing.
 The time it takes to hum the song "Happy Birthday' twice is about right duration.

 "Our hands are one of the main ways we can transmit a virus," Brown says.
 As a reality check, begin to notice everything you touch in a day.
-"We shake other people's hands, we touch surfaces, open doors," he notes.
+"We shake other people's hands, we touch surfaces, open doors," he says.

 In addition to inhaling airborne particles from a neighbor's cough or sneeze, touching your hand to a contaminated surface and then to your eyes, nose or mouth is how the virus most often gets inside you.

-There's still a lot to learn about the new coronavirus, but respiratory illnesses in general — whether the flu, a cold, or a virus that humans haven't encountered before — can spread via little respiratory droplets when an infected person sneezes or coughs.
+There's still a lot to learn about the new coronavirus, but respiratory illnesses in general — whether the flu, a cold or a virus that humans haven't encountered before — can spread via little respiratory droplets when an infected person sneezes or coughs.

-That's why we teach our kids to cover their coughs, and to sneeze into an elbow.
+That's why we teach our kids to cover their coughs and to sneeze into an elbow.
 Each of us can help prevent the spread of viruses, and good hygiene habits are key.

-Another important reminder: The CDC recommends a pneumococcal vaccine for children under 2, for adults who are 65 or older, and for people who smoke, as well as for those who have certain medical conditions.
+Another important reminder: The CDC recommends a pneumococcal vaccine for children under 2, for adults who are 65 or older, for people who smoke and for those who have certain medical conditions.

 It's not that this vaccine will directly fight the pneumonia caused by influenza or the new coronavirus; the pneumococcal vaccine actually revs the body's defenses against a different microbe — the common bacterium Streptococcus pneumonia – that also causes pneumonia.